nehu3nDiscord/nehu3nDiscord/README.md

 This account was created for Discord projects, so it's obviously not my main one. 😅

-Thank you very much for reading and any query, doubt or request will be more than received by my account and the platform. *(Link in icon)* 🧩
+Thank you very much for reading and any query, doubt or request will be more than received by my account of the platform. *(Link in icon)* 🧩